pragmint/open-practices/practices/conduct-code-reviews.md

 This proactive approach allows the reviewer to familiarize themselves with the upcoming changes, gain context about the requirements.
 After this analyze the quality of the resulting code review.

-### Code Review Simulation

-Simulate a code review scenario using a sample codebase.
-Assign roles to team members and go through the process of reviewing the code, discussing feedback, and reaching consensus on changes.
-This hands-on exercise can help identify areas for improvement in the code review process.

 ### Effective Feedback Skills Workshop

 Host interactive workshops aimed at developing feedback skills within the team.